mohamedshehaby/mohamedshehaby/README.md

 # Hi there! 👋

 I'm Mohamed Shehaby, a passionate Front-end Web Developer specializing in React and Next.js.
-With 1 year of hands-on experience in web development, I thrive on creating beautiful and intuitive user interfaces that deliver exceptional user experiences.
+With 2 years of hands-on experience in web development, I thrive on creating beautiful and intuitive user interfaces that deliver exceptional user experiences.

 ## 💼 Currently Seeking Opportunities